 Even so, you probably won't confuse the tender strands of squash for the bite of actual pasta.
 And that's okay.
 Spaghetti squash has a tasty, toothy texture all its own.
 You'll love it.

-How to roast spaghetti squash in the oven
+1. How to roast spaghetti squash in the oven.

 There's an easy way and there's a fast way to roast squash.
 And they aren't the same.
 The easy way is to pop the whole spaghetti squash into the oven and roast it...for about an hour.
 The fast way?
 Cut the squash in half lengthwise, scoop out the seeds (save and roast them like pumpkin seeds), and bake the squash halves shell-side up in the oven.
-But be careful cutting your squash; these are hard, dense, sometimes slippery little guys -- and they're tough to slice through.
-Check out the note below on safely cutting a spaghetti squash.
+But be careful cutting your squash; these are hard, dense, sometimes slippery little guys—and they're tough to slice through.
+(Scroll down to the microwave section for tips on safely cutting a spaghetti squash in half.)

 To keep your squash moist in the oven, add a little water to the dish, and dome the fruit with aluminum foil.
 Steam will build up under the foil dome and assist with the cooking process.